JunyoungChoi92/ReactStudy/react.md

 ### useReducer

-- useReducer is a hook in React that allows you to manage state updates and complex logic in your components in a centralized and structured way.
+- useReducer is a hook in React that allows you to **manage state updates and complex logic in your components in a centralized and structured way**.
 The hook provides a way to manage state that depends on the previous state and is used as an alternative to setState in some cases.

-- useReducer takes two arguments: a reducer function and an initial state.
-The reducer function is a pure function that receives the current state and an action and returns the next state.
+- useReducer takes two arguments: **a reducer function** and **an initial state**.
+The reducer function is a pure function that receives the **current state** and **an action** and returns the next state.
 The initial state is used to initialize the state of the component.
   - Note that useReducer is often used in complex components that need to manage complex state updates and/or perform complex calculations.
 It is an alternative to the setState method, which can be difficult to manage in complex components.
 The useReducer hook allows you to manage state updates and complex logic in a centralized and structured way, which can make your components easier to understand and maintain.

 ```javascript